 Give it a try and you’ll see that you can make better coffee at a rest stop table or off your tailgate with a Jetboil and an Aeropress than you can get at any Starbucks.
 Don’t forget a to-go mug to keep your coffee nice and hot on the road as well.

 For more tips on what to bring on your roadtrip, check out our road trip essentials packing checklist.

 6. Minimize Alcohol Consumption & Avoid going to bars

 While cracking a cold one during sunset at the end of the day might be on your agenda, drinking can quickly turn your cheap road trip into an expensive one.
 If you want some tasty libations during your road trip, bring your own booze to enjoy rather than buying $10 cocktails at the bar.
 Also, think about the type of booze you are bringing since those craft IPAs can add up fast.

 At the same time, exploring the bar scene may be part of the way you like to travel.
 When you do want to splurge, ask the locals where the cool hangouts are, search for happy hour deals, or hit up the local brewery and take a growler to go.

-While we are all for getting lost and going off the beaten track here at Bearfoot Theory, going an hour in the wrong direction is simply a waste of time and money when you’re planning a cheap road trip.
+While we are all for getting lost and going off the beaten track, going an hour in the wrong direction is simply a waste of time and money when you’re planning a cheap road trip.
 Map out your route ahead of time and do your research to see if there are any good shortcuts or more efficient ways to get where you are going.
-A great tip is to use two different GPS systems because navigational tools can give you vastly different routes to the same place.
+If you can, use two different GPS systems because navigational tools can give you vastly different routes to the same place.

-We’ve got a plethora of cheap road trip routes & itineraries already mapped out if you want to save the stress of planning.
+We’ve also got a plethora of cheap road trip routes already mapped out if you want to save the stress of planning.
 Visit our Road Trip page for inspiration or get started with a few of these favorite road trip itineraries and roundups: